-Most of these concerns of CA are discussed in some detail by Raymond and Sidnell's Chapter 16.
-What we want to emphasize here is that CA's insights are valuable to understand patterns of individual relations between interactants, individuals' positions within larger institutional structures (e.g., Zimmerman, Chapter 23; Mehan, Chapter 29), and overall societal organization.
-Also and importantly, CA has taken the study of discourse firmly into a more dynamic and interactional realm of interaction away from the speaker-centredness of speech act theory (see above).
+This brief overview does not do justice to CA's contribution to the description of talk in a wide range of private and public settings.
+Suffice it to say that its insights are valuable to understand patterns of individual relations between interactants, individuals' positions within larger institutional structures (e.g., Mehan, Chapter 33), and overall societal organisation.
+What is also important is that CA has taken the study of discourse firmly into a more dynamic realm of interaction away from the speaker-centredness of speech act theory (see above).

 This is not to say that CA is without its critics.
 The most contested notion in relation to CA is that of 'context'.
-Indeed, what CA programmatically assumes to be the sole (and sufficient) source for analysing context is, as John Heritage points out, the organization of talk itself:
+Indeed, what CA programmatically assumes to be the sole (and sufficient) source of its analysis is, as John Heritage points out, the organisation of talk itself:

-The initial and most fundamental assumption of CA is that all aspects of social action and interaction can be examined in terms of the conventionalized or institutionalized structural organizations which analyzably inform their production.
-These organizations are to be treated as structures in their own right which, like other social institutions and conventions, stand independently of the psychological or other characteristic of particular participants.
+The initial and most fundamental assumptions of conversation analysis is that all aspects of social action and interaction can be examined in terms of the conventionalized or institutionalized structural organizations which analyzably inform their production.
+These organizations are to be treated as structures in their own right which, like other social institutions and conventions, stand independently of the psychological or other characteristics of particular participants.